Purkayastha (surname)

-Purkayastha is an Indian surname which is more prevalent in Bengal and Assam.
+Purkayastha is a Bengali surname which is more prevalent among the Bengali Hindus of Bengal and Assam.
 The surname is found among Bengali Kayastha, as well as among Bengali Brahmins.
-"Purkayastha" is actually a title rather than a surname, as "Kayastha" is a term used for "administrator" and "Pur" signifies an administrative unit such as a city, town or a kingdom.
+"Purkayastha" is actually a title rather than a surname, as "Kayastha" is a term used for "administrator" or "Registrar" and "Pur" signifies an administrative unit such as a city, or town.